 - Research centre dedicated funding – funding that is allocated to research centres that requires matching funding from industry

-- National open call research – funding that is available for any forestry researchers in Australia, selected from an annual national call for projects, that requires matching funding from industry.
+- National open call for research – funding that is available for any forestry researchers in Australia, selected from an annual national call for projects, that requires matching funding from industry.

 Matching funding can be cash or in-kind, and can be from industry, or other organisations.
 Commonwealth funding from other sources cannot be used as matching funds.
-Details on the National open call will be made available in the coming months.

 Each research centre will have specialised research themes.

 Examples of the anticipated research themes that AFWI may address are outlined below.
-These themes are to provide guidance for the EOI process and should be considered, and may be expanded upon when drafting EOI applications.

 AFWI’s research focus will also be informed by the AFWI strategic plan and industry engagement.